total-typescript/total-typescript-book/book-content/book.md

 ## Autocomplete

-If I were to name the single TypeScript feature I couldn’t live without, it would be autocomplete.
+If I were to name the single TypeScript feature I couldn't live without, it would be autocomplete.

 TypeScript knows what type everything is inside your app.
-Because of that, it can give you suggestions when you’re typing - speeding you up enormously.
+Because of that, it can give you suggestions when you're typing - speeding you up enormously.

-In the example below, just typing ‘p’ after `audioElement` brings up all the properties which start with ‘p’.
+In the example below, just typing 'p' after `audioElement` brings up all the properties which start with 'p'.

 ```typescript
 const audioElement = document.createElement("audio");